pandafisk/Key-Value-Store/README.md

 ok
 ```

-If the erlang shell has been terminated, and the local files has not been removed manually, it can be restarted with:
+*If the erlang shell has been terminated*, and the local files has not been removed manually, it can be restarted with:

 ```erlang
 > erl -sname bob -setcookies 1234